BrainAnnex/life123/README.md

         EXAMPLE: jupyter notebook --notebook-dir="\Docs\- MY CODE\BioSimulations\life123-Win7\experiments"
         (note: you will not be able to navigate to the parent of the startup folder!)

-Alternatively, the `quickstart.bat` file could be run, after editing it to specify the name of the local folder and, optionally, to change the requested Jupyter notebook startup folder.
+Alternatively, the `quick.bat` file could be run, after editing it to specify the name of the local folder and, optionally, to change the requested Jupyter notebook startup folder.

-To run it on Windows7 with the command prompt, issue the command: `quickstart`
+To run it on Windows7 with the command prompt, issue the command: `quick`
-To run it on Windows7 with the command prompt, issue the command: `.\quickstart.bat`
+To run it on Windows7 with the command prompt, issue the command: `.\quick.bat`

 ---
 A new browser tab should automatically open.